Arabella is a noted resort style course located an hour east of Capetown in Sth Africa.

 An upmarket hotel is centrally located with commanding views over the course, lagoon and mountain backdrops

-The course starts out quietly with some pleasant hillside holes, but really comes to life with the gorgeous downhill par 5 8th with its flashy waste bunkers abutting the reeds of the lagoon, and the green on a promontory.
+The course starts out quietly with some pleasant hillside holes, but really comes to life with the gorgeous downhill par 5 eighth with its flashy waste bunkers abutting the reeds of the lagoon.

 It does look good!

-On the back nine the course again heads up into the hills before returning to the coast for the pretty, heavily bunkered par 3 17th hole, and the par 5 finishing hole with waste bunker against the reeds dominating the look and feel.
+On the back nine the course again heads up into the hills before returning to the coast for the pretty, heavily bunkered par 3 seventeenth hole, and the par 5 finishing hole.